 For that reason, I’ve updated this post as a quick guide that might hopefully help new cruisers and sailors wondering about what it’s like cruising up the East Coast of Australia.

-Remember, I’m not a professional sailor, or have I done extensive cruising in Australia.
-All of the content on this post is a reflection of my personal experiences and what I’ve learned sailing from Sydney to Cairns.
+Remember, I’m not a professional sailor, nor have I done extensive cruising in Australia.
+All of the content on this post is a reflection of my personal experiences and what I’ve learned sailing from Sydney to Cairns, which I hope will be helpful and/or inspiring for you.

 Our Vessel: Malaika